 - The Ashe County Corn Maze, in West Jefferson, NC includes a challenging corn maze, live music, and a “shot your own corn” cannon.

-- Clinton’s “agri-tourism fun park,” Hubb’s Corn Mazes, features mazes with three levels of difficulty, an interactive scavenger hunt, giant jump pillow, laser tag, and popular House of Corn.
+- Clinton’s “agri-tourism fun park,” Hubb’s Corn Mazes, features mazes with three levels of difficulty, an interactive scavenger hunt, a giant jump pillow, laser tag, and the popular House of Corn.

 - The Apex Halle Cultural Arts Center hosts the Goblin’s Groove Family Dance on October 26, an event for parents and children that includes dance and costume contests and a haunted art gallery.

 - Meymandi Concert Hall’s Halloween Spooktacular: The Composer is Dead concert invites the audience to help discover who killed the composer.
 Costume contests and other fun activities precede the show.